Find providers

-Which medication is the best for your ADHD?
-The answer depends on a number of factors, from what kind of ADHD you have to your medical history.
-This is especially true when it comes to trying to choose between similar medications like Myadayis and Adderall.
+Which medication is the best for your attention deficit hyperactivity disorder (ADHD)?
+The answer depends on different factors — from what kind of ADHD you have to your medical history.
+This is especially true when assessing similar medications like Mydayis vs Adderall.

-The comparison guide below provides comprehensive information on each medication and explains their similarities and differences, cost, and contraindicated conditions.
-This will help you and your healthcare provider choose the best medication to manage your ADHD.
+The comparison guide here includes comprehensive information on each medication and explains their similarities and differences, cost, and contraindicated conditions.
+This will help you work with your healthcare provider to choose the best medication to manage your ADHD.

 What is Mydayis?

 Mydayis is an amphetamine-based ADHD medication that works by targeting neurotransmitters in the brain that control things like hyperactivity, impulsivity, and issues with focus.
-This medication, like Adderall, is a central nervous system stimulant.
+Like Adderall, it’s a central nervous system stimulant.

-Mydayis capsules begin at a dosage of 12.5 mg.
-Dosages can be increased to 25 mg, 37.5 mg, and 50 mg doses depending on the patient’s needs.
-Mydayis’s capsules are designed to disburse a steady stream of medication into the bloodstream over a 12-hour period.
+Mydayis capsules begin at a dosage of 12.5 milligrams.
+Depending on your needs, dosages can be increased to 25 milligrams, 37.5 milligrams, and 50 milligrams.
+Mydayis capsules are designed to disburse a steady stream of medication into the bloodstream over a 16-hour period.

-Mydayis is primarily used to treat ADHD (attention-deficit hyperactivity disorder), but it can be used off-label to treat narcolepsy and other sleep disorders.
+Mydayis is primarily used to treat ADHD, but it can be used off-label to treat narcolepsy and other sleep disorders.

 For accurate pricing under your health insurance, contact your provider’s pharmacy department.

-Side effects of Mydayis treatment in adults include but are not limited to:
+Side effects of Mydayis treatment in adults include but aren’t limited to:

 • Insomnia